 - 80% of enrollments were paid (20% free)

 - 90% of enrollments were sold at $10 (10% at full price, typically around $200 for top courses)

 - 75% of enrollments came through Udemy organic sales, 25% through affiliates.

 For the sake of stark comparison, in our “low income” scenario, we assumed all paid courses were sold at $10 and all through affiliates (and thus the instructor earns 25% of sales).

 Results of our experiment

-The top 10 Udemy instructors by earnings for just ONE course (many of these instructors have additional courses on Udemy, so not a complete earnings picture) were as follows (as of January 15, 2019)
+The top 10 Udemy instructors by earnings from courses (many of these instructors have additional courses on Udemy, so not a complete earnings picture) were as follows (as of October 2022)

 Reality Check – Typical Udemy Instructor Earnings